sustainable travel WELCOME TO ULAANBAATAR sustainable travel

 It is proudly called the "White Princess of Asia" due to the white felt "Gers," the traditional Mongolian dwellings, which were the main houses in the city at the beginning of Mongolia, and it is the central hub for trips to all the destinations within the country.
 Ulaanbaatar is a city of contrasts where modern trends combine with the old traditional customs.

 It is the city where you can see modern-style buildings and the newest cars next to gers and old temples.
 You can visit open-air markets for cheap clothes and browse Ulaanbaatar's modern brand shops and boutiques.
-You only have to drive 10-15 km from the city to see the horses or cattle.
+You only have to drive 10-15 km from the city to see the horses or cattle. sustainable travel

 You can enjoy Mongolian traditional music and dance concerts while there is also a wide choice of Mongolian discos, nightclubs, and pubs with Western music.
 You can also observe the fashionable hip-hop/rock youngsters waiting alongside elders wearing traditional clothes called "deel."
 Therefore, you can enjoy Chinese, Japanese, Korean, Thai, French, and Italian cuisines at high-class restaurants in the city.
 On the other hand, you can choose to have main course meals at less than 3 USD at local cafes and fast food outlets.
-You will not lose contact with your family or friends in Ulaanbaatar; there are many internet cafes here, and the mobile roaming system works well.
+You will not lose contact with your family or friends in Ulaanbaatar; there are many internet cafes here, and the mobile roaming system works well. sustainable travel

 Sukhbaatar Square

 Sukhbaatar Square is the central square of Mongolia's capital, Ulaanbaatar.
 It lies at the city's heart, surrounded by important buildings such as a government palace, banks and theaters, and a post office.
-In front of the Government House, a giant statue of Genghis Khan stands proudly outside the building, and equestrian statues of the Mongol Empire's army leaders and Genghis Khan's son and grandson.
+In front of the Government House, a giant statue of Genghis Khan stands proudly outside the building, and equestrian statues of the Mongol Empire's army leaders and Genghis Khan's son and grandson. sustainable travel

 In 1921, in the center of Ulaanbaatar, the 'hero of the revolution,' Damdin Sukhbaatar, declared Mongolia's absolute independence from the Chinese.
 The bronze statue of Sukhbaatar stands at the center of the square.
 An inner courtyard of the building holds a significant ceremonial Ger used for hosting visiting dignitaries.